When The Devil Came to Georgia, Vermont – Part 1 : The Vermont Extended Universe

 “Yeah, that’s what boredom will do to ya,” Alex laughed.

 He opened the box, and a haunting melody filled the air.
-Eerie, yet beautiful.
-Mesmerizing.
+Eerie and simple, yet beautiful.
 I found myself leaning closer to the screen.

 “I don’t recognize the song,” I said.